 School and camp requirements

 - The Immunization Requirements for School Entry resource (updated March 3, 2023) outlines the required vaccines by child care/preschool, grades K-6, grades 7-12, and college.
 While MDPH outlines the required vaccines, local school districts are responsible for ensuring compliance to the stated requirements.
 Programs licensed by the Department of Early Education and Care (ECC) must comply with EEC regulations regarding child and staff immunizations.

-- Camp directors and parents sending their children to camp may refer to the memo, Required Immunizations for Children Attending Camp, for immunization requirements and recommendations for children attending camp.
+- Camp directors and parents sending their children to camp may refer to the memo, Required Immunizations for Children Attending Camp (DOCX) for immunization requirements and recommendations for children attending camp.

 - The regulation pertaining to school immunization is 105 CMR 220.000 - Immunization of Students Before Admission to School.

 Herd immunity and importance of vaccines